martienssenlab/maize-code/README.md

 Makes the bowtie2 or STAR indexes (for ChIP and RNA, respectively) if not already there

 - __MaizeCode_ChIP_sample.sh__\
 Copies fastq files from their original folder or GEO to the fastq/ folder (if not already done)\
 Runs fastQC on the raw data\
 Trims adapters, low quality and small reads (<20bp) with cutadapt\
+Runs fastQC on trimmed data\
+Maps with bowtie2\
+Removes PCR duplicates with samtools\
+Gets some mapping stats

+- __MaizeCode_TF_sample.sh__\
+Copies fastq files from their original folder or GEO to the fastq/ folder (if not already done)\
+Runs fastQC on the raw data\
+Trims adapters, low quality and small reads (<20bp) with cutadapt\